Click here for the home page

 FOOTNOTES

-3. After unification the city-states became forty or so provinces known as nomes; their governors were called nomarchs.
+3. After unification, the city-states became about forty provinces known as nomes; their governors were called nomarchs.

-4. Archeologists have never figured out what animal Set is modeled after.
-It may have been the jackass, which is associated with him later on, or the okapi, a short-necked giraffe that currently lives in the central African jungle.
+4. Archeologists have never figured out what animal Set is modeled after; the ancients called it a sha.
+It may have been an extinct desert wolf or fox, an aardvark, or a jackass, which is associated with him later on.
+To the author it looks like an okapi, a short-necked giraffe.
+However, today the okapi only lives in the central African jungle, and we have no evidence that ancient Egyptians ever traveled that far; moreover, Set was imagined as a god of the desert.

-6. Occasionally a major political change also marked the recording of a new dynasty; e.g. Ahmose's successful war of liberation against the Hyksos caused him to be listed as both the last pharaoh of the XVII dynasty and the first of the XVIII.
+6. Occasionally a major political change also marked the recording of a new dynasty.
+For example, Ahmose's successful war of liberation against the Hyksos has caused him to be listed as both the last ruler of the XVII dynasty and the first of the XVIII.

-7. Humorist Larry Gonick suggested this happened when a king came along whose soldiers liked him better than the system, and this king said on his deathbed, "I think I should take some priests with me, boys."
+8. Humorist Larry Gonick suggested this happened because a king came along whose soldiers liked him better than the system, and when this king was on his deathbed, he said to the troops, "I think I'd better take some priests with me, boys."
 This would have immediately given the priests a reason to make changes!

 9. Imhotep nearly overshadowed his boss.
 After his lifetime the Egyptians proclaimed him the god of healing and made statues of him.
 So did the Greeks, who put him in their myths as Aesculapius, a great doctor who could even bring dead patients back to life.